-These consolidated financial statements were authorized for issuance by the Board of Directors on February 22, 2018.
+These consolidated financial statements were authorized for issuance by the Board of Directors on March 11, 2019.

-3. APPLICATION OF NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS

-(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC")
+- 3. APPLICATION OF NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS - Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC") New standards, interpretations and amendments and aread by ESC affective from 2018 are as follows:

-New standards, interpretations and amendments endorsed by FSC effective from 2017 are as follows:
+New standards, interpretations and amendments endorsed by FSC effective from 2018 are as follows :